auth0/nextjs-auth0/V2_MIGRATION_GUIDE.md

 export default handleAuth({
   onError(req, res, error) {
     errorLogger(error);
-    // You can finish the response yourself if you want to customise
+    // You can finish the response yourself if you want to customize
     // the status code or redirect the user
     // res.writeHead(302, {
-    //     Location: '/cusotm-error-page'
+    //     Location: '/custom-error-page'
     // });
     // res.end();
   }